Nonresident alien tax withholding – a comprehensive guide for US employers

 Under Chapter 3 of the IRC, employers are required to withhold income taxes from their employees’ wages based on the information provided by the employee on Form W-4.
 What actually determines the amount is based on a variety of factors, such as the employee’s filing status, number of allowances claimed, and other factors that affect their tax liability.

-NRA withholding on foreign employees
+NRA tax withholding

 Should Social Security and Medicare (FICA) be withheld from nonresident alien employee salary?